MARKTHERENCE/LiveSPICE-MK-Circuits/README.md

    - Andromeda Natural Overdrive
    - BOSS BD-2 Blues Driver
      - ***Very experimental!!** It is a heavy circuit to simulate in real-time due to the JFET stages.*
        - *This is due to the discrete op-omp topology used for the gain stages.
-An alternative version of this circuit with ideal op-amp components is possible.*
+An alternative version of this circuit with ideal op-amp components is provided.*
+   - BOSS BD-2 Blues Driver (emy's Op-Amp Variant)
+     - *Noticeably brighter due to the use of ideal op-amp components as trade-off for CPU usage.*
    - Carlsbro Suzz
    - Dallas Rangemaster Treble Booster
    - Dan Armstrong Blue Clipper